MLSDev/TRON/README.md

 ```swift
 let alamofireRequest = request.perform(withSuccess: { result in }, failure: { error in})
 ```

-Notice that `alamofireRequest` variable returned from this method is an Alamofire.Request?, that will be nil if request is stubbed.

 Alternatively, you can use `performCollectingTimeline(withCompletion:)` method that contains `Alamofire.Response` inside completion closure: